2 Ventura Fisherman Go Missing After Overnight Trip Near Channel Islands, Prompting Coast Guard Search

-The United States Coast Guard has launched a search for two fisherman from Ventura after they went missing following an overnight trip near the Channel Islands, officials said Wednesday.
+Original post: The United States Coast Guard has launched a search for two fisherman from Ventura after they went missing following an overnight trip near the Channel Islands, officials said Wednesday.

 A girlfriend of one of the two men, Kevin Thompson and Andy Pilmer, reported them missing to watchstanders at the Los Angeles-Long Beach station after they did not show up for several hours after they were expected to, Coast Guard officials said.

-Note: Update: The two Ventura fisherman returned uninjured to Ventura Marina late Wednesday.
-Read an updated version of this story here.